13 Absolute Best Day Trips from Luxembourg (+ Map & Insider Tips)

 Trier is known for the Roman structures, dating to about 180 B.C.
 The most famous is the Porta Nigra, which is also the best place to begin your sightseeing tour of Trier.
 The other UNESCO sites in Trier include the Cathedral, Amphitheater, Imperial Baths, and Roman Bridge.

-Often, it’s nice to simply walk around the old town center.
-Don’t miss the Main Market Square (Hauptmarkt), Cathedral Square and the Cathedral itself, the Electoral Palace, and the Basilika.
+In the old town center, don’t miss the Main Market Square (Hauptmarkt), Cathedral Square and the Cathedral itself, the Electoral Palace, and the Basilica.
 In summer, you can also take one of the family-friendly Mosel River boat trips.

-TIP: If you do stay in Trier, we recommend Hotel Porta Nigra or Mercure Hotel Trier Porta Nigra – they have the best location in town.
+If you decide to spend a night in Trier, Hotel Porta Nigra and Mercure Hotel Trier Porta Nigra have the best location in town.

 5. The Moselle, Luxembourg or Germany